comfino/WooCommerce/readme.txt

 * You will reach new customers.

 === Changelog ===

+4.2.0
+ * Improved plugin security and compatibility with best practices of WordPress plugins design and development.
+ * Fixed a few bugs: empty payment type for Comfino payments, wrong total amount presented at checkout screen after changed shipping method in the new WC UI (blocks), problem with cart rescuing function.
+ * Added workaround for Firefox bug in the new WC UI (blocks) - woocommerce_blocks-checkout-render-checkout-form hook fired with incomplete data.

 4.1.3
  * Resolved problem with product details endpoint for product widget with leasing caused by strict output filtering.